tomdev/breadcrumbs_on_rails/README.md

 ## Custom element

 Links in the Breadcrumbs can be build within a specific element.
-This defaults to a <li>.
-Other elements can be specififed, to for example render the link within a <div> element.
+This defaults to a &lt;li&gt;.
+Other elements can be specififed, to for example render the link within a &lt;div&gt; element.

 Using the ElementBuilder requires the following: